 Liability to Passengers

 The protection of the Carriers Act applies even if loss is caused by negligence.
 However, a deliberate act inconsistent with the contract is not entitled to protection.
 No protection is given for loss arising from delay unless the delay is caused by the loss.
-It will not be liable if the goods are temporarily lost and recovered and delivered within a reasonable time.
+It will not be liable if the goods are temporarily lost, recovered, and delivered within a reasonable time.

 Where the consignor has made the requisite declaration and paid the increased charge that is applicable, the carrier must give a receipt for the package.
-Unless so given, the carrier loses protection of the Act and the increased charges are recoverable by the consignor.
+Unless so given, the carrier loses the protection of the Act, and the increased charges are recoverable by the consignor.

 The carrier may require the owner to prove the value of the items.
 The declaration is not binding on the carrier.
 However, it does represent a cap on the carrier’s liability.

-Railway authorities may enjoy the provisions of Common Carriers Act or other legislations limiting their liability.
-The Railway Acts and Transport Acts provide for limitations of liability equivalent for those for common carriers.
+Railway authorities may enjoy the provisions of the Common Carriers Act or other legislation limiting their liability.
+The Railway Acts and Transport Acts provide for limitations of liability equivalent to those for common carriers.

 Railway and canal proprietors were bound to provide reasonable facilities for receiving and delivering animals.
 Now, they carry them under their own standard conditions.
 There are detailed conditions on the standards of welfare for animals in transit.
 Extensive harmonised EU laws now apply.

-It is practice and custom for carriers of passengers to carry a reasonable amount of luggage for their accommodation and that the cost of such carriage is included in the fare for the passenger.
+It is customary for carriers of passengers to carry a reasonable amount of luggage for their accommodation, and the cost of such carriage is included in the fare for the passenger.
 A reasonable amount of luggage may be carried free of charge.

 The common carriers are carriers of goods in respect of carriage of passenger’s luggage unless the passenger carries the luggage himself in his sole charge.

-Railway companies publish standard terms and conditions of the carriage of passengers luggage.
+Railway companies publish standard terms and conditions for the carriage of passengers’ luggage.
 The passenger’s luggage is carried under those terms and conditions.
 A certain quantity or a reasonable amount of luggage is usually be charged at the standard fare.

 A common carrier is not bound to carry goods which are outside of those which he ordinarily carries.
 He is not bound to carry dangerous goods.
 A consignor warrants by implication that the goods may be carried in the ordinary way and are not dangerous unless this is specifically disclosed and accepted by the carrier.

-Railway companies have powers to refuse to carry dangerous goods.
+Railway companies have the power to refuse to carry dangerous goods.
 The carriage of dangerous goods is subject to extensive modern regulations.
-See the separate sections on carriage of dangerous goods which are regulated by detailed EU requirements and Conventions (ADR) which supervene older domestic requirements.
+See the separate sections on carriage of dangerous goods, which are regulated by detailed EU requirements and Conventions (ADR), which supervene older domestic requirements.

 Certain classes of dangerous goods are subjected to special requirements.
 They must be marked, labelled and carried in a particular way.
 A consignment notice and many safety measures are required in the case of a wide range of dangerous substances.
 Various harmonised labelling obligations apply.

-A common carrier passengers is obliged to carry passengers who offer to pay the standard fair and are in a fit state to travel, provided that there is sufficient accommodation for them.
+A common carrier passenger is obliged to carry passengers who offer to pay the standard fare and are in a fit state to travel, provided that there is sufficient accommodation for them.
 A common carrier of passengers is bound to exercise due care in their carriage.
 The same level of obligation as quasi insurer that applies to goods, does not apply to passengers.

 The carriers are responsible for the sufficiency of their vehicles.
 They must comply with the requisite standards.
 Common law obligations require that they be tested to ensure there are no defects which reasonable and careful examination would disclose.
 More detailed specific statutory rules apply.
 Periodic testing obligations apply and must be complied with.
 Vehicles are subject to detailed rules on construction.